Azerbaijan’s Air Defense Units carry out combat firing (VIDEO) | News.az

 Azerbaijan’s Air Defense Units carry out combat firing (VIDEO)

-According to the training plan for 2023, the Air Defense Units of the Air Force carried out combat firing.
+The Air Defense Units of the Azerbaijani Army carried out combat firing in line with the combat training plan for 2021, the country’s Defense Ministry told News.Az

-During the fire exercises, combat crews successfully fulfilled the tasks on bringing the “Ildirim 8-ER” anti-aircraft missile system to the starting position and preparing it for combat use, as well as detecting and destroying a ballistic missile launched by an imaginary enemy.
+The main purpose of the combat firing was to improve military personnel's skills in using anti-aircraft mounts and further increase the combat capability of the units.

-The main attention during the shooting was paid to improving the military personnel’s skills in managing anti-aircraft missile systems capable of missile defense, improving interoperability between crews and further increasing the combat capability of units.
+Combat crews of air defense assets professionally fulfilled tasks on destroying detected air targets of an imaginary enemy by practical firing.